A History of the National Association of Student Anthropologists

 In 1998, it was NASA’s turn to take a rotating position within the AAA Executive Board (the last year this structure would take place).
 NASA’s sixth President, Alexandra Mack, served on the board, voicing student interests and taking part in the AAA restructuring process in 1998/1999.
 NASA’s commitment to student issues was reflected at the 1998 Annual Meeting, when it passed a resolution in support of the University of California system’s graduate student employee strikes.
 NASA dues were lowered in 1999 to $1 for those joining two or more other sections and $10 for those joining only NASA.
 The year also marked an important change in the NASA budget when the Bulletin of NASA was eliminated due to publication costs (plans at the time were to convert the Bulletin to an online publication).
 This allowed NASA to offer more student awards including the Carrie Hunter-Tate award which was offered for the first time in 1999 for $250 (awarded to Donald Wood and Mary Ownby) as well as a number of travel awards for students attending the annual meeting.
 The annual meeting that year in Chicago offered students a unique opportunity to participate in a heavily-attended forum organized by Dr. Robert Borofsky (Hawaii-Pacific) on public anthropology, which used student-initiated questions as a form for discussion.
 In 2000, NASA’s website was reworked by Desiree Martinez, who created a student listserv and a number of other on-line features.
 At the annual meeting in San Francisco, the Carrie Hunter Tate award was given to three students, Adam Fish, Melissa Cahnmann and Adrienne Isaac.

-Commencing with the consolidation of the structure of the organization, NASA has undergone a gradual and steady expansion over the last decade.
-Changes were introduced by Jason Miller, John Trainor, and Marcy O’Neil, all of whom oversaw a steady expansion of the organization and the training of new NASA Officers.
-By 2011, NASA’s membership crossed the 1000 mark for the first time, establishing the section as one of the Association’s five largest.
-That same year, NASA began a serious overhaul effort aimed at addressing the ongoing developments in anthropology, including recent disciplinary and external controversies.
+Commencing with the consolidation of the structure of the organization, changes were introduced by Jason Miller, John Trainor, and Marcy O’Neil, all of whom oversaw the creation of new modes of interaction with the AAA and NASA constituencies and the training of new NASA Officers.
+By 2011, NASA began a serious overhaul effort aimed at addressing the ongoing developments in anthropology, including recent disciplinary and external controversies.
 The Board agreed in early 2012 to launch a pilot project to develop leadership in the discipline (Emerging Leaders in Anthropology Program, or ELAP) in conjunction with other sections and AAA committees.
-At the same time, Student Anthropologist began a push to improve engagement and expand the journal’s offerings as a forum for student scholarship.
+Simultaneously, Student Anthropologist began a push to improve engagement and expand the journal’s offerings as a forum for student scholarship.
 NASA as well launched a new website platform in 2013 and has plans to expand this into a more interactive format in the near future so that members around the United States and the world can communicate with each other asynchronously.